-An overview of different hobby groups, activities in youth centres, youth programmes and other interesting opportunities for pupils in Tartu can be found in the publication “Youth recreational opportunities in Tartu 2016/2017”.
+An overview of different hobby groups, activities in youth centres, youth programmes and other interesting opportunities for pupils in Tartu can be found in the publication “Recreational Activities for Pupils in Tartu 2019/2020”.

 The information is provided in three languages.
 The foreign-language sections of the publication list partners willing to provide guidance in the corresponding language, in which case it is not necessary to speak Estonian to join in on the activity.

 There are three city-owned and a number of private hobby schools operating in Tartu, many of which receive funding from the city.
-An overview of the hobby schools in Tartu can be found in the publication “Youth recreational opportunities in Tartu 2016/2017”.
+An overview of the hobby schools in Tartu can be found in the publication “Recreational Activities for Pupils in Tartu 2019/2020”.

 Funding for private hobby schools

 The City of Tartu supports private hobby schools providing recreational education for children and/or young people in Tartu by means of a capitation fee.

 Private hobby schools must submit funding applications in the official state language.
 For this reason, refer to the Estonian version of the website for more information.